luigi-radicchi/luigi-radicchi/README.md

   -  Data analytics professional certificate by DeepLearning.ai
   -  Microsoft SQL

-In the Projects section you can find my Data Analytics projects 🛠️
+In the following repositories you can find my Data Analytics projects 🛠️